barrelstrength/sprout-docs/docs/lists/subscribers.md

+---
+date: 2018-06-25
+description: A Subscriber is the person that subscribes to a list.
+A subscriber can be an existing User in Craft or an anonymous user.
+---

 # Subscribers

 A Subscriber is the person that subscribes to a list.
 A subscriber can be an existing User in Craft or an anonymous user.
 In either case, the Subscriber is identified by their email address.